ChunMinChang/blog/_drafts/audio-5-1.md

 Audio *five-point one* is a common surround sound layouted in home theater.
-It has totally six channel: five speakers and a subwoofer and this is where the term *five-point one* comes from.
+It has totally six channels: five speakers and a subwoofer and this is where the term *five-point one* comes from.

 ## Channel Layout